Mindera/ui-automation-chalenge/README.md

 ### Running the tests

-To run the tests you can run them separately or all toguether.
+To run the tests you can run them separately or all together.

 If you want to run all the suite tests run the following command: